 Both childhood absence epilepsy and juvenile absence epilepsy are associated with typical absence seizures.
 These syndromes may also cause other types of seizures.

-Childhood absence epilepsy begins at age five or six and usually goes away once the child is an adult.
-Juvenile absence epilepsy starts when the child is around 12 years old, and may continue for the rest of the child’s life.
+Juvenile absence epilepsy starts when the child is around 12 years old and may continue for the rest of their life.

 What are other terms for absence epilepsy?